10 House Hunting Tips You Need to Know About

 Create a Shortlist

 Now that you’ve visited a few homes, it is time to create a shortlist of those you’d want to buy and could picture yourself living in.
 Scratch off the ones that don’t meet your must-have needs, as well as those that exceed your budget.
 With these listings, you’ll have a clear picture of what houses other people want to sell and what you, actually, like as a buyer.
+If you and your partner are moving in together make sure you communicate and create a shortlist of homes you can both picture yourself living in.

 Compare Prices and Expenses